 Janet Daby is a Labour MP, and on the vast majority of issues votes the same way as other Labour MPs.

-This is a random selection of Janet Daby’s votes, where they voted similarly to their party.
+This is a random selection of Janet Daby’s votes.

 We have lots more plain English analysis of Janet Daby’s voting record on issues like health, welfare, taxation and more.
 Visit Janet Daby’s full vote analysis page for more.